Skip to main content

 Imperva provides CSP violation reports showing which domains were blocked, but cside captures and preserves the complete malicious code that was attempted.
 This gives you forensic-grade evidence showing exactly what the attack code looked like, how it operated, and what data it was designed to steal.
 Compliance teams get immutable proof of the actual attack rather than just a domain blocking notification.

-Cside provides full coverage for both PCI DSS requirements 6.4.3 and 11.6.1 with detailed script content monitoring and security header tracking.
+cside provides full coverage for both PCI DSS requirements 6.4.3 and 11.6.1 with detailed script content monitoring and security header tracking.
 Imperva's CSP approach only addresses basic domain blocking for 6.4.3 but lacks the in-depth script analysis and historical payload tracking that 11.6.1 requires.
 Our forensic documentation creates the complete audit trail that compliance officers need for thorough regulatory reporting.

 Payload analysis prevents supply chain attacks that domain blocking misses entirely.
-Modern attackers regularly compromise legitimate CDNs and inject malicious code into trusted domains that CSP solutions would allow.
-Cside's deep code analysis examines what scripts actually do rather than just where they come from, catching these sophisticated attacks that domain-based protection cannot even detect.
+Modern attackers regularly compromise legitimate CDNs and inject malicious code into trusted domains that CSP solutions would allow. cside's deep code analysis examines what scripts actually do rather than just where they come from, catching these sophisticated attacks that domain-based protection cannot even detect.

 Monitor and Secure Your Third-Party Scripts

-Gain full visibility and control over every script delivered to your users to enhance site security and performance.
+Gain full visibility and control over every script delivered to your users to improve site security and performance.

 Start free, or try Business with a 14-day trial.